eda-ricercatore/admin-notes/skill-set/interesting-markets/bio-biochem-biotech-pharma.md

 ## R&D roles in Bio Design Automation, BDA

 + skill set:
+	- Design and architect the backend for our computer aided genetic circuit pipeline, including the genetic compiler and simulation engine
+		* This is ***bio design automation***, BDA.
+	- Develop our cloud infrastructure, data warehouse, build and deploy system, and machine learning platform.
+You will drive discussion and decisions on microservices vs monoliths, managed services vs deployed, etc.
+	- Work on tooling to help improve the efficiencies of our synthetic biologists including data analysis platforms and robotic automation
+	- solid at communicating architectures internally through clear design documents
+	- embracing ambiguity and driving for impact
+	- excited to partner closely with and learn from our synthetic biology team
+	- interested in helping define the company product, direction and culture
+	- You are a highly skilled technical lead in software engineer with years of experience in industry.
+You are passionate about joining an early stage startup where autonomy, passion to learn and excitement to engineer biology take precedence over process and ego.
+If you have a background in genetics or cellular biology, great!
+If not, you have strong experience with ETL systems, data storage and access, cloud infrastructures, build and deploy systems with a passion to learn the science.
++ skill set:
 	- You will lead key customer software efforts starting from requirements gathering and architecture formulation through development, testing, and deployment cycles.
 You will build technically and aesthetically crisp software in a primarily reactive web programming environment.
 The stack will vary based on customer specifications, so flexibility is preferred to strict adherence to one specific stack, but ReactJS + GraphQL + NoSQL + Typescript is our most utilized set of technologies.
 Coding quality and robust functionality is most important, regardless of language.
 	- You will work with a team of experts in algorithms, software design, synthetic biology, and interface design.
 Your role will include the translation of algorithms and application requirements into feasible architectures, and ultimately, into code that is performant, readable, and flexible.
 As a leading member of the software team you will also engage in project management activities including but not limited to customer engagement, project task management, scheduling, and recruitment of new programming talent.